Where Will Bitcoin Be in 5 Years?

 *Stock Advisor returns as of April 8, 2024

-Neil Patel and his clients have no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Bitcoin and Block.
+Justin Pope has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Bitcoin.
 The Motley Fool has a disclosure policy.

 Where Will Bitcoin Be in 5 Years? was originally published by The Motley Fool